API Gateway

 Kubernetes hosting is offered by Microsoft (Azure), Amazon (AWS) and Google (Google Cloud).

-Kubernetes can be run on a collection of Raspberry Pi computers using K3s.
+I ran Kubernetes on my laptop using Docker Desktop.
+Kubernetes can also run on a collection of Raspberry Pi computers using K3s.

-Shown below is a copy of Docker Desktop hosting the Kubernetes cluster described above.
+Shown below is Docker Desktop hosting the Kubernetes cluster described above.